kymkdd/vanille/README.md

 ### [⬇︎ download](https://github.com/lazuleri/vanille/releases/latest)

-this release comes bundled with ffmpeg and gifsicle directly so it works as a standalone tool
+this release comes bundled with ffmpeg, ffprobe, gifsicle and gifski directly so it works as a standalone tool
-simply put it where you want and run **vanille.bat** it like a normal program
+simply put it where you want and run **vanille.bat** like a normal program the folder structure is important so please leave it as is

 __note__
 i am not aware if it will prioritise the bundled version or the one you have installed on your system